Car Insurance Hurricane Coverage: What's Covered, What's Not & How to File Claims

 Step 3: Work With the Adjuster

 Be present during the inspection, point out all damage, and provide your documentation.
 Be honest and accurate — the adjuster's assessment drives your payout.
-After major hurricanes, adjusters are in high demand, so expect potential delays and follow up regularly.
+After major hurricanes, adjusters are in extremely high demand, so expect potential delays and follow up regularly.

 Step 4: Understand Your Settlement Options